sanuann/demo-protocol/VoicePilot/README.md

     <img style="transform: scale(0.7); padding-bottom: 1rem" src="https://raw.githubusercontent.com/ReproNim/demo-protocol/master/VoicePilot/create_your_story.svg" alt="create-story"/>
   </div>
   <div class="text">
-    <h3>Details about this protocol</h3>
+    <h3>Ready to Get Started ?</h3>
     <p>
-    To go through the protocol hit the Join button.
+    To go through the session hit the Join button.
 It will take you through a consent process and then make sure you have understood the consent.
 Once you are deemed eligible the rest of the questionnaires will appear.
     </p>